openedx/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

      Insights.
  :width: 800

-Unique, descriptive display names help you and your learners identify problems quickly and accurately.
+Each problem type supplies a default display name that identifies the type of problem component added.
+Changing the default to a unique, descriptive display name can help you and your learners identify different problems quickly and accurately.
+If you delete the default display name and do not enter your own identifying name, the platform supplies "problem" for you.

 For more information about metrics for your course's problem components, see `Using edX Insights`_.